-RATIONALE FOR VACCINE: Leads to paralysis in 1 in 75 cases in adults and 1 in 1000 cases in children.
+RATIONALE FOR VACCINE: Polio leads to paralysis in 1 in 75 cases in adults and 1 in 1,000 cases in children.
 While it has been eliminated in the U.S., it has not been eradicated in other parts of the world.

-• Influenza: A virus that infects the nose, throat, windpipe and lungs.
+• Influenza: A virus that infects the nose, throat, windpipe and lungs, often called the flu (though it is not the same as the traditional stomach flu).